 Establishing the potential loss in value for a collection unit is considered by some to be the most difficult step in the evaluation process.
 It is important to consider value as an intangible aspect of a collection and often derived from its use and context.
 Value may be a combination of many facets, such as educational use, scientific research potential, and aesthetic and artistic significance.
 Colleagues in Australia have published many articles discussing significance in the context of museum collections.
-The NSCC developed two documents to aid in estimating potential loss in value.
-The Statement of Significance allows the evaluators to discuss the various use-values that the collection unit has.
-The Loss in Value rubric is used during the risk evaluation process as means for standardizing degrees of value lost.
+To aid in estimating potential loss in value, we asked evaluators to develop a Statement of Significance discussing the various use-values of each collection unit; and a Loss in Value Rubric to support the risk evaluation process as means for standardizing degrees of value lost.

 The ability to generate reports is critical when presenting the results of a risk assessment.
-The database that was developed to hold the risk assessment data, Scientific Collections Risk Evaluation database (SCoRE) allows for the immediate creation of a selection of reports that organize data by Collection Unit, Department, Division or Museum-wide.
+A database developed to hold our risk assessment data, Scientific Collections Risk Evaluation database (SCoRE), allows for the immediate creation of a selection of reports that organize data by Collection Unit, Department, Division or Museum-wide.

-Collection Specific Reports: Collection Unit Descriptions, Collection Size and Collections Distribution
+Collection Reports: Collection Unit Content, Size and Distribution

 These reports document the storage and use of the collections at a particular point in time, the breakdown of specimen counts by department, division and/or museum wide, and the distribution of collections throughout the campus.
 In addition to being useful for collections and conservation staff, these documents also have the potential to inform annual reporting and planning.